trumps12/wlowe-basic/content/readme/index.md

 - make menu responsive for phones

 ### Blog posts tags
-- Need to ensure the Tags stay below the blog content, just above the footer.
-Currently can move up beside image.
+- Need to ensure the Tags stay below the blog content, just above the footer.  **22-12 Currently can move up beside image.
+22-12 removed tags in the single html template**

 ### Portfolio
 - ~~Have smaller images in a "rows / collumns" with padding and space between the images.~~  Images to be reduced in size proportionate to the original aspect ratio.
 Will end up with varying row heights or collumn widths.  *16-12 done with simple flex ccs.....align-items: center....*
 - Make responsive for screen size
-- enable lihgtbox on hover
+- ~~enable lihgtbox on click~~  **22-12 done but css changes also affect the home page carousel!**   Got lightbox modal on click working using `<a>` tag but need to get CSS style and captions working
-- Remove tags from from bottom
+- ~~Remove tags from from bottom~~ **22-12** done
 - change to drop down menu

 ### Home page
 - ~~Add Carousel~~ *15-12 done using danes carouslel
+- can scroll vertically within each image that is smaller than the tallest one???
 - play with image height width so image shows correctly.  either source image or CSS fill etc....
 - move location dots to the top
-- Remove tags
+- Remove tags  **22-12** Done for all pages until get around to enabling tags on only the post single template.

 ### Blog posts
 - ~~add thumbnail image to summary.~~  done 15-12-23.
 Image must be named cover.jpg